igzJoseAntonioGil/IntroduccionAngularJS/README.md

 Al usar un controlador con "ng-controller", Angular creará una nueva instancia de dicho controlador.
 Se creará un nuevo "child scope" que estará disponible en la función constructora y se podrá inyectar como $scope.

-WIP:
-		If the controller has been attached using the "controller as" syntax then the controller instance will be assigned to a property on the new scope.

-		Use controllers to:

-		Set up the initial state of the $scope object.
-		Add behavior to the $scope object.
-		Do not use controllers to:

-		Manipulate DOM — Controllers should contain only business logic.
-Putting any presentation logic into   Controllers significantly affects its testability.
-Angular has databinding for most cases and directives   to encapsulate manual DOM manipulation.
-		Format input — Use angular form controls instead.
-		Filter output — Use angular filters instead.
-		Share code or state across controllers — Use angular services instead.
-		Manage the life-cycle of other components (for example, to create service instances).

 JavaScript
 ```
 var myApp = angular.module('myApp',[]);